Skip to content

 assert len(rgba) == 4, "RGBA values must be a tuple of length 4"

-self.freq: float = frequency
+self.frequency: float = frequency

 __lt__